 The region has hot dry summers with cool to cold nights and cool, wet winters.
 Autumn and spring can be warm and mild with occasional periods of rain or showers.

 Compared to the rest of the region, the trail from Parachilna Gorge to Aroona Campsite is relatively flat.
-Dry creekbeds, uncomplicated gullies and station tracks transverse the channel between the Heysen and ABC Ranges.
+Dry worn creekbeds, uncomplicated gullies and station tracks transverse the channel between the Heysen and ABC Ranges.